data-douser/codeql-sap-js/src/queries/UI5Xss.md

 );
 ```

-The issue can be resolved by using an expression binding that denotes applying a sanitizer to the data binding path, or by setting the `HTML` control's `sanitizeContent` attribute to true.
+The issue can be resolved by using an expression binding that applies a sanitizer to the data, or setting the `HTML` control's `sanitizeContent` attribute to true.

 ``` xml
 <sap.ui.core.mvc.View controllerName="vulnerable.controller.app">